citp/privacy-policy-historical/s/se/sea/searcheurope.com.md

  **Contacting the Web Site**
-If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can contact SearchEurope.com, Inc. 5756 Descartes Circle Boynton Beach, FL 33472, USA [contact_us@searcheurope.com](mailto:contact_us@searcheurope.com?subject=Re%20Search%20Europe)
+If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can contact SearchEurope.com, Inc. 6701 Houlton Circle Lake Worth, FL 33467, USA [contact_us@searcheurope.com](mailto:contact_us@searcheurope.com?subject=Re%20Search%20Europe)